Quick to:

 Bear the following in mind

-• If you acknowledge the child, you become the legal father.
-This gives you all the rights and obligations that come with fatherhood.
+• If you acknowledge the child, you become the legal parent.
+This gives you all the rights and obligations that come with parenthood.

 • Acknowledgment gives the child inheritance rights.